Skip to content

 • Grasses (e.g., bamboo, pipe grass, or pole cane).

-7. provide minimalist patio lighting
+7. provide minimalist terrace lighting

-It is necessary to solve the environmental problem of Light pollution (i.e. the brightening of the night sky by artificial light) as much as possible.
+It is necessary to solve the environmental problem of Light pollution (i.e., the brightening of the night sky by artificial light) as much as possible.
 Above all, bright, permanent light not only costs electricity, but also irritates countless animal species.
 Especially nocturnal insects orientate themselves in the darkness by the comparably weak light of the stars.

-8. install a natural green patio cover
+8. set up a natural green patio cover

 Your terrace should also be pet friendly